nemac/geogaddi/README.md

 		"fileIndex": 2, // CSV column index for distinct elements that will define the output file structure within the directories above
-		"dataIndex": [1,3], // array of indices for the output data pattern "outputDir": "data/output" // path to output from the transform operation }
+		"dataIndex": [1,3], // array of indices for the output data pattern "outputDir": "data/output" // path to output from the transform operation },
+	"integrator": {
+		"awsAccessKeyId": "", // AWS access Key ID - see notes below "awsSecretKey": "", // AWS secret key - see notes below "bucketName": "" // AWS S3 bucket, will create if it doesn't exist; policies are not applied }
 }
 ```